dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 What are we doing here?

 Once a number is calculated, we store it in the `memo[n]` position.<br/>
-So in any next iteration, we can check if the number is already stored in the memo, and if it is, we don't have to calculate it again.
+In any next iteration, we can check if the number is already stored in the memo, and if it is, we don't have to calculate it again.

 How long does it take to calculate the number now?